Key Biscayne Taking Action After Video On Social Media Shows Crack In Ceiling Of Condo Parking Garage

 He said, “We have eight buildings pending for 40-year recertifications and we have four registered for 50-year certifications, three for 60 years no two for 70 years.”

-He says inspectors will be busy as they step up inspections.MORE NEWS: Transgender Athlete Ban Challenged
+He says inspectors will be busy as they step up inspections.MORE NEWS: Condo Collapse: Death Toll Now 18; Bodies Of 2 Children Pulled From Rubble

 He said, “Safety is always a concern.
 In the end building safety is important and as we have seen in Surfside out hearts go out to everyone out there.
 In the end it is about the safety of people and we want to make sure people out there are safe and sound.”